 There are a number of herbs and herbal treatments that can help reduce the discomfort and aid skin repair for first degree burns as well as some second-degree burns.

 The herbs that are helpful as a natural treatment for burns are primarily used topically, either as a compress or an herbal wash.

-Herbal remedies can sooth the pain of a burn, help fight infection, aid in repair of the skin, and help prevent the formation of scar tissue.
-Also are vitamins A, C and E, as well as the trace mineral zinc especially helpful while the body is recovering from burns.
+Herbal remedies can soothe the pain of a burn, help fight infection, aid in the repair of the skin, and help prevent the formation of scar tissue.
+Also are vitamins A, C, and E, as well as the trace mineral zinc especially helpful while the body is recovering from burns.

 Self-care with herbs is most appropriate for first-degree burns, and for some small second degree burns.
 The quickest thing to do is to keep the burned area in cold water or apply an ice pack for at least ten minutes.
 Oil or butter should never be applied as it can make the burn become worse.

-A first degree burn injures only the outermost layer of skin, such as ordinary sunburn.
+A first-degree burn harms only the outermost layer of skin, such as ordinary sunburn.
 The skin is red but unbroken.
-A second degree burn will develop blisters as the skin has been penetrated more deeply and is very painful.
-Unless the injury is small, a second degree burn will require medical care from a health care professional.
+A second-degree burn will develop blisters as the skin has been penetrated more deeply and is very painful.
+Unless the injury is small, a second-degree burn will require medical care from a health care professional.